ydataai/ydata-profiling/docsrc/source/pages/integrations/great_expectations.rst

         handler=handler,
     )

-See `the Great Expectations Examples <https://github.com/ydataai/pandas-profiling/blob/master/examples/features/great_expectations_example.py>`_ for complete examples.
+See `the Great Expectations Examples <https://github.com/ydataai/ydata-profiling/blob/master/examples/features/great_expectations_example.py>`_ for complete examples.

 Included Expectation types
 --------------------------

-The ``to_expectation_suite`` method returns a default set of Expectations if ``pandas-profiling`` determines that the assertion holds true for the profiled dataset.
+The ``to_expectation_suite`` method returns a default set of Expectations if ``ydata-profiling`` determines that the assertion holds true for the profiled dataset.
 The Expectation types depend on each column's datatype:

 **All columns**